Access to records under the Archives Act – Fact sheet 10

 How often is exempt information withheld?

-Most records (98 per cent) are wholly released for public access while 1.75 per cent are released with some exempt information deleted.
-Only 0.25 per cent of records are wholly withheld because they consist entirely of exempt information.
+Most records (98 per cent) are wholly released for public access while less than two per cent are partially released.
+A very small percentage of records (– 0.25 per cent) are wholly withheld because they consist entirely of exempt information.

 Who decides if records should be withheld?